-whenever the derivative on the right hand side exists~\cite{Yang}.
-The limit $\psi(\beta,\mu)$ is key to understanding phases of matter: for instance, for a ``typical'' energy density $E$ (e.g., based on the commonly used Lennard-Jones particle interaction~\cite{LennardJones}), that the function $\psi$ is analytic except along two curves with an endpoint; these curves correspond exactly to the solid/liquid/vapor phase transitions, and the endpoint is called the {critical point}~\cite{FisherRadin}.
+The limit $\psi(\beta,\mu)$ is key to understanding phases of matter.
+In particular, when ${\mathcal E}$ is suitably chosen, $\psi(\beta,\mu)$ is analytic except along two curves with an endpoint.
+These curves correspond to the physical transitions between solid, liquid and vapor phases, colloquially known as freezing, melting, boiling and sublimating.
+The endpoint of these curves is called the {critical point}~\cite{FisherRadin}.
 See Figure 1(i).
-Actually, though the preceding statement is widely believed and supported by numerical experiments, proofs are possible only in very special cases; see e.g. Lebowitz et. al.~\cite{Lebowitz}.

-The following analogy between the models~\eqref{ERGM} and~\eqref{grandcanon} was explored in Radin and Yin~\cite{Radin}.
-For the model~\eqref{ERGM} we can define the free energy density in the same way,
+These transitions are {\em first order}, meaning the first derivative of the free energy has a jump discontinuity across the transition curve.
+On the phase transition curve there are coexisting phases of high and low density, and thus a nonvanishing variance of ${\mathcal N}(Y)$ and ${\mathcal E}(Y)$ in the limit $n \to \infty$.